 Overview: This week, we think through some of the complicated and difficult ethical issues arising at our shared academic home, MIT.
-We bring to bear all the tools we've gained in the course to consider what responsibilities we might have in virtue of benefitting from, and contributing to, MIT, as well as how we might go about fulfilling those responsibilities.
+We consider what responsibilities we might have in virtue of benefitting from, and contributing to, MIT, as well as how we might go about fulfilling those responsibilities.

 - Watch "Working at MIT," by Noam Chomsky - Read "Why is there so much Saudi money in American universities?"
-NYT 2019 - Read MIT philosophers respond to MIT's decision not to cut financial ties - Optional: Turn in project draft
+NYT 2019 - Read MIT philosophers respond to MIT's decision not to cut financial ties - Turn in Advocacy Assignment.